Microsoft teams up with Red Hat to bring Windows Server containers to OpenShift

 In early 2018, Red Hat will also bring its OpenShift Dedicated service — its fully-managed version of OpenShift that can currently run on AWS and Google Cloud Platform — to Azure.
 When I asked Hicks why it took so long for Red Hat to support Azure, he noted that the team had to do quite a bit of work to optimize the service for Azure and to train its teams in managing the service on Microsoft’s cloud platform.

-In addition to these two announcements, Red Hat also today said that it is in the process of certifying Microsoft’s SQL Server for Linux as a container on Red Hat Enterprise Linux and OpenShift.
-SQL Server for Linux on Red Hat Enterprise Linux and OpenShift will be supported by Microsoft and Red Hat and should become available in the next few months.Featured Image: Boston Globe/Getty Images
+In addition to these two announcements, Red Hat also today said that it is in the process of certifying Microsoft’s SQL Server for Linux on Red Hat Enterprise Linux and OpenShift.
+SQL Server for Linux on Red Hat Enterprise Linux and OpenShift will be supported by Microsoft and Red Hat and should be available in the next few months.Featured Image: Boston Globe/Getty Images

 0